A floor joist shows signs of compression due to the weight of the home -- and too few support posts.

 Crawl spaces experience structural sagging for these three primary reasons:

 Additional crawl space supports should be installed to ensure that your structure is properly stabilized.
 Mold and rot should also be addressed by installing a crawl space liner and removing excess moisture from the crawl space.

 We can fix your sagging crawl space!
 Call us for a free foundation wall repair quote today!
-We serve Poughkeepsie, New Windsor, Middletown, and many nearby areas in New York.
+We serve Newburgh, Middletown, Poughkeepsie, and many nearby areas in New York.

 A moldy, unsupported girder (right) sinks under the weight of a home -- due to an improperly installed crawl space support.
 If not addressed, could mean significant damage to the home.

 At Basement Systems of New York, we recommend installing the SmartJack® System, which uses adjustable heavy duty steel crawl space jack posts.
 These posts install quickly in a home and provide the best solution for restoring stability to your structure.

 The SmartJack® system can be installed in tight conditions, usually in less than a day.
 Made with galvanized steel for corrosion resistance, it can support vertical loads exceeding 60,000 lbs.

 The adjustable design of our crawl space jack system means that sagging floors can not only be stabilized; they can also be restored to their original position in many cases.

 To address the issue of poor supporting soils, each crawl space jack distributes the weight of the home through a precast concrete footing and a base of engineered fill material.